-In sub-Saharan Africa, around 1% of women and 10% of babies die during or after CS, and CS causes increased risks in next pregnancy.
+In sub-Saharan Africa, it is estimated that 1% of women and 10% of babies die during or after CS.
+Also, CS leaves women with increased risks in subsequent pregnancies.
+Therefore, benefits and risks of CS must be carefully considered for each woman and balanced against alternatives.

-If FOETAL DISTRESS: See page 10 A CS after fetal death must only be performed as last option.
+In case of fetal distress: See page 10

+A CS after fetal death must only be performed as last option.
 Check FHR just before starting surgery.

-If PROLONGED LABOUR: See page 11 A True cephalopelvic disproportion (CPD) is diagnosed by trial of labour and is a rare condition.
+In case of prolonged labour: See page 11

+A True cephalopelvic disproportion (CPD) is diagnosed by trial of labour and is a rare condition (page 11).